 Are you seeking a Houston LASIK surgeon who is dedicated to excellence in ophthalmology?
 LASIK is a laser eye surgery procedure that has improved the quality of life for many people by improving vision and reducing dependence on glasses and contact lenses.
 Slade & Baker surgeons performed the first LASIK in the United States and have the longest experience with the procedure.

-Dr. Stephen Slade and Dr. Bennett Walton are surgeons dedicated to combining their experience with the latest technology for a personalized experience.
+Dr. Stephen Slade is a surgeon dedicated to combining his experience with the latest technology for a personalized experience.
 A true “surgeon’s surgeon, Dr. Slade has performed laser eye surgery and refractive surgery on more than 450 other ophthalmic surgeons and hundreds more from other medical specialties.

 Our patients come not only from Houston and throughout Texas, but from many other U.S. states and countries worldwide.